 Prognosis refers to the probable outcome of the disease.
 View the latest prognosis statistical report.

 Learn about health care team members and ways to improve communication.

 It is important to have confidence in the doctor and the health care team doing your surgery or providing your treatment and follow-up care.
 Whether this is someone you have chosen yourself, or a doctor or surgeon you have been referred to, it’s important that you make sure that he or she is qualified.

 Members of your neuro-oncology medical team that may be involved in your care.

-Questions to ask your surgeon to help you decide if surgery is the best treatment option and prepare you for surgery.
+Download our Patient Resource Guide that includes questions to ask your surgeon to help you decide if surgery is the best treatment option and prepare you for surgery.

-Questions to ask your treating doctor to help you decide if they are the right doctor for you and tips on communicating.
+Download our Patient Resource Guide that includes questions to ask your treating doctor to help you decide if they are the right doctor for you and tips on communicating.

 A second opinion can be helpful when making treatment decisions.
 Connecting your diagnosis with the best treatment centers.